 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 3 / 4

-Informal impediments on freedom of movement exist, particularly in rural Guadalcanal in areas where people from the island of Malaita were expelled during the unrest in 1999–2000.
-Hostility to Malaitan settlement persists also in parts of the Western Province.
+Residents generally enjoy freedom of movement, but some impediments exist, particularly in parts of rural Guadalcanal where people from the island of Malaita were expelled during the unrest in 1999–2000.
+Hostility to Malaitan settlement also persists in parts of the Western Province.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 3 / 4

-Property rights are frequently contested.
+The legal and regulatory framework largely supports property ownership and private business activity.
+However, property rights are frequently contested.
 GPPOL has had its administrative buildings attacked on several occasions.
-Logging concession have been contested by local groups, as have tourism operations.
+Logging concessions have been disputed by local groups, as have tourism operations.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 3 / 4

-Domestic violence is a serious problem in Solomon Islands.
-A new Family Protection Act, formally criminalizing domestic violence and enabling victims to apply for protection orders, has been implemented, and police have received training on how to interact with victims and handle cases.
-However, domestic violence and rape are underrreported, and there is a reluctance among many victims who do report it to take cases to court.
+Individual freedoms on personal status issues such as marriage and divorce are generally protected.
+However, the legal age of marriage is 15, and about a fifth of women are married by age 18.
+The 2014 Family Protection Act, which formally criminalized domestic violence and enabled victims to apply for protection orders, has been implemented, and police have received training on how to interact with victims and handle cases.
+Nevertheless, domestic violence and rape are serious and underreported problems, and there is a reluctance among many victims who do report offenses to take their cases to court.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 3 / 4

+Legal protections against exploitative working conditions are not consistently enforced, though authorities have made efforts to update and implement laws against human trafficking in recent years.
 Local and foreign women and children are vulnerable to sex trafficking and domestic servitude, including through forced marriages or “adoptions” to pay off debts.
 Migrant workers sometimes face forced labor in the mining, logging, and fishing industries.
-Authorities have taken efforts to update antitrafficking laws in recent years.